Timmtet/Capstone-Project1/README.md

 a.
 Customer Segmentation using unsupervised learning: In this part a thorough data analysis and feature engineering steps were performed to prepare the data for further steps.
 A Principal Component Analysis (PCA) was also performed for dimensionality reduction.
 Then K-Means Clustering was performed on the PCA components to cluster the general population and the customer population into different segments.
 These clusters were studied to determine what features make a customer with the help of cluster weights and component weights.

 b.
-Customer Acquisition using supervised Learning: Here, the previous analysis  was used to build a machine learning model that predicts whether or not each individual will respond to the campaign.
+Customer Acquisition using supervised learning: Here, the previous analysis  was used to build a machine learning model that predicts whether or not each individual will respond to the campaign.

 c.
 Kaggle Competition - This used the chosen model to make predictions on the campaign data as part of a Kaggle Competition and see how it measures up to the other fellow students.